Cmattila/GRASS-NB/README.md

 Display the posterior inclusion probability (PIP) of each beta with a selection threshold of $0.75$ for the SS based model.
-Here with so many features, the text size is a but small for legibility and a bit crowded, further adjustments needed with the and arguments, but left in to show function implementation.
+Here with so many features, the text size was set quite small and remains a bit crowded for the current plotting ratio, further adjustments needed with the *base_size* and *bracket_base_size* arguments, but left in to show function implementation.

 ``` r